rodrigo-glez/adult-income-spreadhseet-analysis/README.md

-# Google Sheets Practice - Adult Income Analysis
+# U.S. Adult Income Analysis Using Google Sheets

 This project explores a sample of U.S. Census data from 1994 to uncover patterns and relationships related to adult income.
 The dataset includes demographic and employment-related variables, allowing for both descriptive and inferential analysis.